Cobb County Shoplifting Attorney

 Furthermore, a merchant can try and recover compensation from you for their

 stolen merchandise in civil court which only requires a preponderance

 of evidence to obtain a guilty verdict, rather than beyond reasonable

 doubt as in criminal cases.

-It may be possible for a Cobb County criminal defense lawyer from my firm
+It may be possible for a Cobb County criminal lawyer from my firm to work

 and diversion programs aimed at keeping first-time, low-level offenders